-Since we are no longer selling or updating this tool we do NOT recommend purchasing a new computer or graphics card for the purpose of running DeckTools software; however, if you are wanting to transfer your license to an existing computer and want to confirm whether the software will run, you can use the requirements listed below:
+Since we are no longer selling or updating this tool we do NOT recommend purchasing a new computer or graphics card for the purpose of running DeckTools software.

 This is likely caused by upgrading to Windows 10.
 See Windows 10 support below and follow the steps.
 If you have not upgraded to Windows 10, it’s possible you just need to manage your 3D Settings.
 Start at Step 2 under the Windows 10 error directions.